WPManageNinja/wpsocialninja-docs/guide/facebook-feed/facebook-feed-layout-styling-with-wp-social-ninja.md

 # Facebook Feed Layout Settings

 **WP Social Ninja** always offers unique and customized **Social Feeds** options.
-The Facebook feed has an incredible formation that helps its customers change their **Facebook feed Layout.** As a result, you can show your brand identity in your way.
+The Facebook feed has an incredible formation that helps its customers change their **Facebook feed Layout**.
+As a result, you can show your brand identity in your way.

 ## Facebook Feed Layout